1.

 The research question inquires about the effectiveness of telephone follow-up by nurses in improving patients' compliance with their medication regimens.
 This question is focused on practical application and seeks to provide a solution or intervention to a real-world problem.
 Therefore, it falls under the category of applied research, which aims to address specific issues and generate practical knowledge that can be implemented in real-life settings.

-A researcher investigates the effect of frequency of position change on healing of decubitus ulcers.
-The study would be described as:
+A study investigating the effect of frequent position changes on decubitus ulcer healing would be classified as:

 Correct Answer